nus-cs2103/website-base/admin/exams.md

 </box>

-* The final exam will be as per the normal exam schedule, and will count for 30% of the final grade.
+* The final exam will be as per the normal exam schedule, and will count for {{ marks_exam }}% of the final grade.
 * The exam will be done online.
 Tools used: LumiNUS, Zoom, Microsoft Teams.

 ### Early preparations